-m) Inventories
+n) Inventories

-Inventories comprise all assets which are held for sale in the ordinary course of business (finished goods), in the process of production for such sale (work in process) or consumed in the production process or in the rendering of services (raw materials and purchased components).
+Inventories comprise all assets which are held for sale in the normal course of business (finished goods), in the process of production for such sale (work in process) or consumed in the production process or in the rendering of services (raw materials and purchased components).

-Inventories are measured at the lower of acquisition and manufacturing cost (determined by using the average or firstin, first-out method) or net realizable value.
+Inventories are stated at the lower of acquisition and manufacturing cost (determined by using the average or first-in, first-out method) or market value.
 Manufacturing costs comprise direct costs, production and material overhead, including depreciation charges.

-n) Property, plant and equipment
+o) Property, plant and equipment

 Property, plant and equipment are stated at acquisition and manufacturing cost less accumulated depreciation.
-Significant improvements are capitalized; repair and maintenance costs that do not extend the useful lives of the assets are charged to expense as incurred.
+Significant improvements are capitalized; repairs and maintenance costs that do not extend the useful lives of the assets are charged to expense as incurred.
 Depreciation on property, plant and equipment is calculated using the straight-line method over the estimated useful lives of the assets ranging from 4 to 50 years for buildings and improvements (with a weighted-average life of 16 years) and 3 to 15 years for machinery and equipment (with a weighted-average life of 10 years).

-o) Intangible assets with finite useful lives
+p) Intangible assets with finite useful lives

-Intangible assets with finite useful lives, for example patents, product and distribution rights, non-compete agreements, technology and licenses to manufacture, distribute and sell pharmaceutical drugs, are amortized using the straight-line method over their respective useful lives to their residual values and reviewed for impairment (see note 1.
+Intangible assets with finite useful lives, for example patents, product and distribution rights, non-compete agreements, technology and licenses to manufacture, distribute and sell pharmaceutical drugs are amortized using the straight-line method over their respective useful lives to their residual values and reviewed for impairment (see note 1.
 III g, Impairment).
-The useful lives of patents, product and distribution rights range from 5 to 20 years.
+The useful life of patents, product and distribution rights ranges from 5 to 20 years.
 Non-compete agreements with finite useful lives have useful lives ranging from 2 to 25 years with an average useful life of 8 years.
 The useful life of management contracts with finite useful lives ranges from 5 to 40 years.
 Technology has a useful live of 15 years.
 Licenses to manufacture, distribute and sell pharmaceutical drugs are amortized over the contractual license period based upon the annual estimated units of sale of the licensed product.
 All other intangible assets are amortized over their individual estimated useful lives between 3 and 15 years.

-Losses in value of a lasting nature are impaired and are reversed when the reasons for impairment no longer exist.
+Losses in value of a lasting nature are impaired.